DilmiCaldera/Analog-and-Digital-Communications/README.md

 # Analog-and-Digital-Communications

-Sampling and Quantization of a signal with the use of MATLAB.
+Here it covers the sampling and quantization of a sinusoidal signal using MATLAB functions.

+All the needed steps, functions, calculations and explanations are mentioned in the code file.